Aleem-Reveltek/BUF/README.md

 The S.T.A.R.
 Guide provides a framework to help understand, track, and assist in the navigation of projects that are part of the Unified Business Framework (UBF).
 It consists of four components: SPACE, which defines where the project sits inside its business solar system; TRACK, which provides a path through time and space that can be articulated through roadmapping and product journeys; ASSIST, which allows for integration and interaction with the project; and REACH, which summarizes the projected path of the project and the vision of how it will head towards a Super Nova event.
 The S.T.A.R.
 Guide helps organizations in planning large-scale project management and navigating multiple projects and organizations simultaneously and provides a framework for understanding, predicting, and directing decisions across entire industries.

+# DROID Ops

+---
+We are specialists in building Droids, we want employees to focus on the main criteria of the D.R.O.I.D.
+Ops.
+(Design, Research, Optimze, Integrate, Deliver) Operations.
+The "Operations" portion focuses heavily on collaboration, communication, creative thinking, agile/lean philosophy, and deep cyber security practices.
+We call them "DROIDs" because we build technology and send them out to various transports.